 The 2015 earthquake has had immeasurable repercussions for the communities in the Langtang valley.
 With a significant amount of infrastructure destroyed and a rapid drop in income with fewer tourists visiting, this area continues to suffer greatly.
 There are fewer kids in the communities you trek through than there were before the earthquake.
 This is a result of the local schools destroyed by the earthquake.
 Families who have the funds to do so, send their children to boarding schools in Kathmandu to get an education.
 With the only employment opportunities being subsistence agriculture or the now quiet tourism industry in their home villages, a number of these young people won’t return to the area.
 Those who don’t have the money to send their children to Kathmandu lose out on giving their children an education.
 With this in mind, trekking to Langtang has never been more important from a sustainable tourism perspective.
 For more insight, this beautiful photo story showcases the personal stories of the survivors in Langtang.

-Items not to forget for the Langtang trek:
+Items to bring on the Langtang trek:

 - Backpack (check out our article on choosing the best backpack for your trip)